Jestar342/htmlrenderer/README.md

 	    }
 	}

-Will generate the following: HTML markup (indentation has been added to this readme to simply reading)
+Will generate the following: HTML markup (indentation has been added to this readme to simplify reading)

 	<!DOCTYPE html >
 	<html lang="en">